 When you choose to go to a rehabilitation center for alcohol or substance abuse, you make a bold and empowering step toward a sober and clean life.
 Rehab facilities offer the most comfortable and safest procedures of achieving sobriety and a higher chance of maintaining a sober state.
-However, most people aren't aware of the treatment process that happens in rehabilitation centers.
+However, most people aren't aware of the treatment process that happens in alcohol rehabilitation in Boston.
 The treatment isn't a one-size-fits-all procedure as each individual has unique care based on various factors such as the particular drug they are addicted to, co-occurring disorders, and personal preferences.
 When you begin the recovery journey, you'll have to go through the four different stages of rehab recovery.
 These four stages were made by the National Institute on Drug Abuse, where they referred to recovery as a lifelong process.

 First Stage: Treatment Initiation